lucianoomd/seriesChallenge/README.md

 3 - Run the command "react-native run-android" or "yarn run android";
 4 - If the server did not start run the command "yarn start" or "npm start"

+The PIN set to the app is 111111